Jatin-analyst/rna_seq_pipeline/README.md

 ##  How to Run

-""" run the Code in Demo file"""
+""" run the RNA_Pipeline App by link: https://rnaseqpipeline-jcag3pmmneschznrffnd69.streamlit.app/ """

 # Input Requirements:
 1. Expression Data: Table with genes as rows, smaples as columns.
 2. Metadata: Information about which samples belong to which group.
 3. At least 2 samples per group for statistical testing.

-# If user do not have a Such it can use Converter app.
+# If user do not have a .csv file Such it can use Converter app.

+""" run the Converter App by link:https://rnaseqpipeline-km5ve4dtxmv62rrpmpagbp.streamlit.app/ """

+Converter App used for converting .txt.gz to .csv file.

 # Steps:
 -- Click on "Browse" button.